vidtsin/babycare-odoo/bbc_sale/README.rst

 * Set orderpoint qtys to zero in product state EOL, Obsolete and Can be ordered.
 * Apply product colors to kanban view
+* For products created from the interface (not through import), minimum orderrules are created automatically